edumserrano/playwright-adventures/demos/docker/README.md

 >
 > For more information regarding using Playwright on a CI environment see [Playwright docs on Continuous Integration](https://playwright.dev/docs/ci).
 >

-### Simplify the logic on the Powershell scripts if you don't need it

-The Powershell scripts at `/demos/docker/npm-pwsh-scripts` accept some input parameters and by default deal with the possibility of having to install the node modules inside the container if you're running the demo on Windows.

-I'd suggest simplifying the Powershell scripts if you don't need the input parameters or if your app does not need to [install node modules inside the container](#you-dont-always-need-to-install-node-modules-on-the-docker-container), for instance, because you're developing on a mac or because you're not using any package that is OS specific.

 ### How does the `useDockerHostWebServer` input parameter of the Powershell scripts work ?